RedHatWorkshops/fusev7-workshop/Readme.md

 ## Agenda

+* Overview - Day 1 Afternoon
+	* TODO (Keith)

-* Fuse Ignite
+* Fuse Ignite - Day 2 All day
-    * Simple Integration
-    * Step Extension
-    * Connector Extension
-    * Data Mapper
-    * Operational Concerns
+    * **Simple Integration** - Go over the basics of what is in Fuse Ignite, and focus on the simple low-code hands on example for lab.
+    * **Data Mapper** - First customization extension.
+Define customize datatype for various connector endpointd.
+    * **Step Extension** - Implement step extension using Camel, build reusable modules for citizen developer.
+    * **Connector Extension** - Extending new connectors for new endpoints.
+    * **Operational Concerns** - Deep dive into the deployment architecture of Fuse Ignite.
+And all the concerns people might have when operating Fuse Ignite.
     	* Monitoring
     	* Installation
     	* Support
-    	* Import/Export
+    	* Import/Export - Multi-tenancy in Fuse Ingnite
     	* OpenShift

-* Fuse and Runtimes
+* Fuse and Runtimes - Day 3 All day
-    * What's new in Camel
+    * **Spring Boot** - What's new in the runtime
-    * Spring Boot
     	* Stand alone
     	* Fuse on OpenShift
     		* Config and secrets
+    * **Karaf**
+    	* Differentce between Karaf 2 and 4
-    * Karaf
+    	* Deploying Fuse with Karaf on OpenShift
+    * **Fabirc migration**
+    	* Moving from profile to OpenShift
-    	* Fabirc migration
+    * **EAP**
+    	* What is new in EAP
-    * EAP
+    	* Deploying Fuse with EAP on OpenShift
-    * Management and Operations
+    * **Management and Operations**
+    	* Managing Runtimes on OpenShift
+    	* Managing standalone runtimes